samuelehlmann/MNIST-recognizer/README.md

 # MNIST-recognizer

 I made this program for my AI class in Fall 2019.
+It implements neural networks, coded from scratch, without even an API for matrix operations.
+Its purpose is to recognize handwritten digits from the MNIST dataset, and to be used the training and testing sets should be downloaded from https://pjreddie.com/projects/mnist-in-csv/ and moved to the same directory as TerminalInterface.java, which is the entry point of the program.

 The stipulations for the assignment were that it should:
+* be written
 * implement a neural network that had one input layer for MNIST images, one hidden layer of 15 neurons, and one output layer of 10 neurons using a sigmoid activation function
 * display the accuracy after training at each epoch
 * be able to save and load trained networks from a single file